miku/scholkit/ARCHITECTURE.md

 # ARCHITECTURE

+scholkit is an scratch space to build tools to support large scale bibliographic catalog creation, preservation activities and data derivations.

-Data normalization and grouping.
+For now, mostly data normalization and grouping.
 Normalize many different data sources into a few formats: release, work (clustered releases), container, file and contrib.

 * release: a single record describing a bibliographic entity
 * work: a group of releases closely related (different versions, pre-print, published, ...)